mhosinski/node-chat/README.md

 # node-chat
-A simple chat application built with node.js, express, and socket.io.
+A simple chat application built with node.js, express, socket.io, and redis.